Media and the Message

 Street Health Nurse Practitioner, Jessica Hales (above, left) recently penned an opinion piece for the Toronto Star. [read Jessica's piece].
 From the perspective of a health professional, Jessica expressed, with detail and compassion, the true plight of homeless people who cannot find a safe place to sleep due to an overcrowded shelter system…and dwindling alternative options as winter approaches.

 “…On an average night, the city’s own referral centre fails to locate beds for everyone in need.
 Yet the need for shelter extends far beyond Peter St. and has reached crisis proportions.
-This summer, hundreds of people who needed shelter beds could not access one — approximately 100 women slept in chairs or on floors at drop-in facilities, and countless others remained in unsafe relationships and living conditions.
-In April 2013, it was estimated that 447 people spent the night on the street — a number that has likely grown.”
+This summer, hundreds of people who needed shelter beds could not access one — approximately 100 women slept in chairs or on floors at drop-in facilities, and countless others remained in unsafe relationships and living conditions. ”

 Advocating to bring awareness to these challenges is a call for immediate, sustainable responses.
 Too often, the most vulnerable members of our communities are the ones whose voices go unheard.
 The problems that homeless people face are complex; solutions must also be…and neither should be ignored.